 In the end, Viola comes to terms with her real reasons for fighting Charlie, and the two of them come to a better understanding of each other.
 Each puts love and family above selfish desires.
 It’s a pleasant enough, morally positive ending to a movie that is just funny enough to keep viewers interested.
 MONSTER-IN-LAW is nothing special, but it’s a nicely made movie that will be especially enjoyed by mothers- and daughters-in-law.

+MONSTER-IN-LAW is a breezy comedy about the battle of wits that occurs between two women.
+Jennifer Lopez plays Charlie, a humble dog walker who becomes absorbed into the world of the rich and famous when she falls in love with a doctor.
+The doctor’s mother Viola, played expertly by Jane Fonda, feels threatened by Charlie and does everything in her power to separate her son from his fiancée.
+Their antics climb in intensity until the wedding might be called off just minutes before it’s supposed to begin.
 Jane Fonda and Wanda Sykes, who plays Viola’s personal assistant, are this movie’s comedic center.
 They are responsible for some very funny moments.
 Otherwise, the foul language count is high because characters frequently utter “Oh my God!”
 There is some sexual discussion and a stereotypical homosexual character who rambles about fashion.
 Charlie and her fiancé move in together, but there are no explicit sexual elements.
 In the end, Viola comes to terms with her real reasons for fighting Charlie, and both come to a better understanding of each other.
 Each puts love and family above selfish desires.
 It’s a pleasant enough ending to a middling movie.